passbolt/passbolt_help/_includes/hosting/install/wizard/server.md

 ## 2. Configure passbolt

 Before you can use the application, you need to configure it.
 Point your browser to the hostname / ip where passbolt can be reached.
 You will reach a getting started page.

-{% include articles/figure.html url="/assets/img/help/2018/11/web-installer-getting-started.png" legend="passbolt welcome page before configuration" width="586px" %}
+{% include articles/figure.html url="/assets/img/help/2021/02/web-installer-getting-started.png" legend="passbolt welcome page before configuration" width="586px" %}

-Two options are available: **Manual configuration** and **Wizard configuration**.
-Choose Wizard configuration.

-This tutorial will guide you through the different steps of the wizard.
-The manual configuration is not covered in this article.

 {% assign stepNumber = 1 %}
 ### 2.{{ stepNumber }}{% assign stepNumber = stepNumber | plus:1 %}.
 Healthcheck